Byomkesh07/IIT_KGP_Assignments/README.md

 Argument 3: arg3
 This method allows you to check and use command-line arguments in your Python script when running it from the terminal.

+# Numpy Insiders

+1. What is NumPy ?

+NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

+2. Why use NumPy ?

+ In Python we have lists that serve the purpose of arrays, but they are slow to process.
+NumPy aims to provide an array object that is up to 50x faster than traditional Python lists.
+The array object in NumPy is called ndarray, it provides a lot of supporting functions that make working with ndarray very easy.
+Arrays are very frequently used in data science, where speed and resources are very important.

+3. Why is NumPy Faster Than Lists?

+NumPy arrays are stored at one continuous place in memory unlike lists, so processes can access and manipulate them very efficiently.
+This behavior is called locality of reference in computer science.
+This is the main reason why NumPy is faster than lists.
+Also it is optimized to work with latest CPU architectures.